LunaThePotato/quartz/content/Very Important Notes/Status Conditions (Crowd Control {CC}).md

   </summary>
   <div class="popover-hint" data-popover-key="knockdown">
     <div style="white-space: pre-line;">
-      <strong>:FighterArts_smash: knockdown:</strong>
+      <strong>:FighterArts_smash: Knockdown:</strong>
-      A creature that is Knockdown :FighterArts_smash: has its movement interrupted and is smashed onto the ground from being Airborne :FighterArts_launch:.
-      - Any form of Concentration Spells that are active and connected to the afflicted creature must roll a Concentration Check to keep said Spells Active.
-      - Also Serves as a condition inflicted by :FighterArts_smash: SMASH, dealing an additional (Dex+STR)d4 to the affected Target.
-      - For deeper Clarification, If a flying creature is in reach of an ability that can inflict :FighterArts_smash: Smash- they can be affected by said condition right away.
+      When a :FighterArts_launch: Launched creature is struck by a :FighterArts_smash: Knockdown Afflicted Ability, it crashes down onto the floor :FighterArts_topple: Prone, landing in its space.
+      - They must succeed on a Concentration save (DC: 10 + Half of damage) to maintain any ongoing concentration spell.
     </div>
   </div>
 </details>